-OBJECTIVE 4.1: TIMELINE: Engage e local stakeholders and refine goals for the regional housing supply STRAT EGIES: 4.1.1 4.1.1 Pursue funding for the development of housing studies and implement results of existing/in-process studies around the region 4.1.2 Work with communities on mix of housing/zoning codes, to include supportive local codes for unhoused populations 4.1.3 4.1.3 Host housing forums in each county to identify unique needs of local communities PERFORMANCE MEASURES: MRPC ACTION ITEMS: Adopt Adoption of new zoning codes to support a variety of housing options
+Engage local stakeholders and refine goals for the regional housing supply

+- 4.1.1 Pursue funding for the development of housing studies and implement results of existing/in-process studies around the region - 4.1.2 Work with communities on mix of housing/zoning codes, to include supportive local codes for unhoused populations - 4.1.3 Host housing forums in each county to identify unique needs of local communities and identify community champions

+Increase in the adoption of new zoning codes to support a variety of housing options.
+Track and report on new housing developments for each county.